 1. See a Concert

-If you’re looking for a concert, Music City is the place to find it.
-There are some incredible venues for music in this city, some of which we've listed below.
+If you’re looking for a concert, Music City is usually the place to find it.

 2. Go to a Sporting Event